 And as many of you are aware, when it comes to successfully monitoring studies, a large number of 483 findings cite “Failure to ensure proper monitoring of the study” as the cause (see current FDA Inspection Observations).

-The Method?
-Establish an Oversight plan where the “What to Measure” and “How to Measure” questions are clearly defined (we can help you with this).
+The goal is to establish an Oversight plan where the “What to Measure” and “How to Measure” questions are clearly defined.
+There are already industry standards and processes in place to establish this methodology.
+We can help you with this too.

-The Competency?
+One thing to note, however.
 Ensure the Oversight CRA has a strong background in monitoring.
-The CRA should not only be an expert in regulatory and quality assurance but should also have experience in the creation and management of CAPA plans.
-The CRA should also have significant experience in identifying data trends, creating and executing training programs as well as being able to re-engineer processes.
+The CRA providing CRO oversight should not only be an expert in regulatory and quality assurance but should also have experience in the creation and management of CAPA plans.
+This resource should also have significant experience in identifying data trends, creating and executing training programs as well as being able to re-engineer processes.

-Final Words: Given the increasing rate Sponsors are outsourcing to CROs, it isn’t surprising that ICH E6(R2) has become more stringent as it relates to setting the oversight expectations of both Sponsors and CROs.
-When it comes to establishing a plan to adhere to this new addendum, an Oversight Monitoring plan may be a great solution.
+Given the increasing rate Sponsors are outsourcing to CROs, it isn’t surprising that ICH E6(R2) has become more stringent as it relates to setting the oversight expectations of both Sponsors and CROs.
+When it comes to establishing a plan to adhere to this new addendum, a CRO Oversight Monitoring plan may be a great solution.

-Our firm is unique in that we specialize in the placement of CRAs; therefore, helping our clients to implement programs such as an Oversight CRA strategy is common for us.
+Our firm is unique in that we specialize in the placement of CRAs; therefore, helping our clients to implement programs such as a CRO Oversight strategy is common for us.
 For more information on this key role and how it may be a help to your organization, please feel free to reach out and we will be glad to help.